LewisCM14/allotment/docs/docs/database.md

 === "User Feed Day"
     A junction table that uses a composite primary key for storing what day each unique users gives each type of plant food.

+=== "User Notifications"
+    Holds a users notification preferences.
+Stored in a dedicated table so their preferences can persist but also be turned off entirely if required as this is likely to be a premium feature long term.
+It is to default with them all turned on.

 ---